MetaLint: Easy-to-Hard Generalization for Code Linting: Experiments

-We evaluate the LLM’s ability to detect idiom violations through two tasks: \textit{detection}, which assesses whether a given idiom is violated in a code file, and \textit{localization}, which evaluates whether the model accurately identifies the specific line numbers where the violation occurs.
-For both tasks, we compute precision, recall, and F-score metrics.
-Detection metrics are calculated at the corpus level for each idiom, treating each idiom as a distinct class.
-Since the distribution of idiom occurrences may be imbalanced, we use macro averaging across idioms to weigh each class equally.
+\start{Evaluation Metrics} We evaluate the ability of code models to detect best practice violations through two tasks: \textit{detection}, which assesses whether a best practice is violated at least once in a code file, and \textit{localization}, which evaluates whether the model accurately identifies the lines with the problematic idiom.
+For both tasks, we report precision, recall, and F-score metrics.
+Detection metrics are calculated at the corpus level for each best practice idiom, treating each as a separate class, while localization metrics are computed at the instance level using set-based precision, recall, and F-score between ground-truth and predicted sets of violating line numbers.
+To handle potential class imbalance, we use macro-averaging across idioms and exclude \texttt{NO VIOLATION} as a class to penalize models that only predict \texttt{NO VIOLATIONS FOUND} (such models will score zero on all detection metrics).
+For localization, metrics are averaged only across instances with at least one violation in the ground truth.
+Details of the formal definitions and exact computations of precision, recall, and F-scores for detection and localization are provided in Appendix~\ref{sec:appendix:experiments:eval_metrics_math}.